HortonworksUniversity/HDPAdmin2Plus/README.md

 First add two additional Zookeepers to your cluster.

-CLick on the "Hosts" tab select node2 Click on the "+Add" button and select Zookeeper Server
+Click on the "Hosts" tab select node2 Click on the "+Add" button and select Zookeeper Server

 NEXT

-CLick on the "Hosts" tab select node3 Click on the "+Add" button and select Zookeeper Server
+Click on the "Hosts" tab select node3 Click on the "+Add" button and select Zookeeper Server

 Select HDFS service and under "Service Actions" click on "Enable HA Namenode"